AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/cloud-manager.md

 1. The administrator creates a new site using a site template.
 1. The administrator creates a front-end pipeline in Cloud Manager.
 The pipeline orchestrates the deployment of code from a git repository to an AEM environment.
-1. The administrator exports the site theme and provides it to the front-end developer along with credentials for the git repository.
+1. The administrator exports the site theme and provides it to the front-end developer.
+1. The administrator grants the front-end developer access to the AEM git repository where customizations can be committed.
+1. The front end developer retrieves access credentials to access git and the pipeline.
-1. The front-end developer customizes the theme, testing it using actual content from the site using a proxy.
-1. The front-end developer commits the changes to the git repository.
+1. The front-end developer customizes the theme, testing it using actual content from the site using a proxy and then commits the changes to the git repository.
 1. The front-end developer executes the pipeline to deploy the theme customizations.

 The major advantage of using the Quick Site Creation tool is that the pure front-end developer is only responsible the actual customization.
-The front-end developer has no interaction with AEM or needs any knowledge of the system.
+The front-end developer has no interaction with AEM or needs any knowledge of AEM.

 ## What's Next {#what-is-next}